Pretotyping vs. Prototyping: should we build it vs. can we build it

 Pretotyping vs. Prototyping .png

-When discussing the concept of pretotyping with someone new, we often get asked the question: "Wait . . don't you mean 'prototyping'?"
+When discussing the concept of pretotyping with someone new, we always get asked: "Wait . . don't you mean 'prototyping'?"

-We get that it can be confusing, and so we'd like to clear it up.
+This can be confusing, so we'd like to clarify it.

 To start, let us give you some definitions:

-Prototype: A first or preliminary version of a device, product or vehicle from which other forms are developed.
+Prototype: A first or preliminary version of a device, product or service from which other forms are developed.

 “...the first, original, or typical form of something; an archetype”

-Pretotype: A rapid experiment that aims to test ideas quickly, simply, and at low cost, gathering data in order to validate ideas before building a prototype.
+Pretotype: A rapid experiment that aims to test ideas quickly, simply, and at low cost, gathering data to validate ideas before building a prototype.

-Often run in a series, building on the learnings from each previous pretotype experiment to test each element of the proposed product.
+They are often run in a series, building on what was learned from each previous pretotype experiment to test each element of the proposed product.

 A prototype asks the question: CAN we build it?
-The answer is yes, it's 2021.
+The answer is yes, it's the 21st century.
 We can build anything!

-By comparison, a pretotype asks: SHOULD we build it?
-This question requires some deeper investigation, so let’s dive in.
+A pretotype asks: SHOULD we build it?
+Let’s dive in.

 The Prototype